 “As I grew in the industry, I was travelling up and down the country, working in incredible location homes, and I was always dreaming of creating my own one day.
 Now here I am.”

-Ask Beth to describe her home in three words and she lands on design-led, serene, versatile – and it’s a combination that sees brands keep coming back.
+Ask Beth to describe her home in three words and she lands on design-led, serene, versatile.
 The space doesn’t shout.
 It invites.
-And it works across a wide range of shoot briefs, from pared-back product photography to editorial fashion and interiors campaigns.
+And it works across a wide range of shoot briefs, from pared-back product photography to editorial fashion and interior campaigns.

 Light is one of its defining features.
 “There’s an abundance of light here,” Beth explains.
 “It floods through the Victorian sash windows at the front of the house in the morning, and in the afternoon you get a pool through the bifolds at the back.”
 The kitchen catches a particularly beautiful afternoon glow – useful for Creators who need warm, directional light later in the day.
 Throughout the house, a soft, diffused quality persists from morning to evening, reducing the need for supplementary lighting and making the space genuinely versatile across a full shoot day.